 Pulsford, D., Crumpton, A., Baker, A., Wilkins, T., Wright, K. & Duxbury, J. (2013) Aggression in a High Secure Hospital: Staff and Patient Attitudes.
 Journal of Psychiatric and Mental Health Nursing 20(4), 296-304

 Aiken, F., Duxbury, J., Dale, C. & Harbinson, I. (2011).
 Review of the medical theories and research relating to restraint related deaths.
 Caring Solutions (UK), University of Central Lancashire.

 Duxbury, J. & Whittington, R. (2005) Causes and management of patient aggression and violence: staff and patient perspectives.
 Journal of Advanced Nursing, 50 (5), 469-478.

-In March 2017 we will be hosting a week’s long series of events when we have Dr. Tony O’Brien visiting from the University of Auckland
+In March 2017 we hosted a week’s long series of events with Dr. Tony O’Brien visiting from the University of Auckland

 Follow us on Twitter @UCLanCJP